A1shalia/object-dimension-measurement/README.md

 # object-dimension-measurement

-Estimation of the object's dimensions in real-time:
+Estimation of the object's dimensions in real-time using opencv and numpy:

-	- Using OpenCV & Numpy

-        -> Applying contour method to find biggest contour first
+        - Applying contour method to find biggest contour first

 	- Convert img to grey scale